wethod/learning-center-source/content/pipeline/index.md

 {{< img-center src="/uploads/2019/12/11/basket.png" >}}

-## Projects
+## Projects and opportunities

-Here you can find all the projects of the company, each project has significant information you can check and edit.
-Clicking on a project lets you see it in more details and actions about it.
+Here you can find all the activities of the company.
+At first glance, you can see all the significant data of each one.
+You can customize the visible info by selecting the columns you need the most.
+See the selectable columns for further details.

+To see all information about an activity, just click on the arrow button to open the sidebar details.

 An opportunity evolves into a Project when things get serious, in order to take this step you must have an idea about the significant information listed above.

 A Project can furthermore have an invoice plan and a budget.

 A project is considered **started** if it has a start date in the past or if someone has submitted timesheets for it.

-When you move the start or end date of a project with a probability lower than 90%, its production plan will reflect the changes, adapting the duration and distributing the production accordingly.

 A project is considered **active** when its probability reaches 90%, only when this happens it makes sense to plan for people or to do a timeheets for this project.
 An active project must have a job order.